Meet the Judges

 Seth A. Shapiro

-is the Executive Vice President and Chief Operating Officer of Philadelphia Gas Works (PGW).
+is the President and Chief Executive Officer of Philadelphia Gas Works (PGW).
 On December 1, 2021 he will become the President and Chief Executive Officer of the company.
 Seth served on the Board of Directors of PGW for roughly 15 years, under Philadelphia mayors John Street, Michael Nutter, and James Kenney.
 He served for five years as Chair of the Finance and Audit Committee, five years as Vice Chairman, and as Chairman from 2016 to 2020.

 Prior to joining PGW in a management capacity, Seth spent over 23 years in the real estate industry, managing all phases of development and construction.
 During his career, he managed projects with a combined value of over $1 billion, including more than 10,000 residential units and over 6 million square feet of retail and commercial space.
 He has worked on projects in Pennsylvania, New Jersey, Maryland, Virginia, West Virginia, and Florida.